Oddly/elasticsearch-ingest-snippets/README.md

 Contributions are welcome!
 Please follow the existing directory structure when adding a new pipeline or pipeline snippet.
 Each new pipeline should include:

-1. A descriptive directory name for the .
+1. A descriptive directory name.
-2. A `pipeline.json` file containing the snippet or pipeline.
+2. A `pipeline.json` file containing the pipeline.
-3. A `simulate_example.json` file, containing the ingest pipeline example logging.
+3. A `simulate_example.json` file, containing the body for the `_simulate` input with example logging.
-4. A `README.md` containing a description, and an example of an input and output document only containing the fields .
+4. A `README.md` containing a description, and an example of an input and output document only containing the fields needed/produced by the pipeline.

 See existing pipelines and snippets for examples.